ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 to a local deparment by the central IT organization.
 In such situations, the 'psd' tag makes it possible for those local departments to declare any arbitrary node in their subtree as an Organizational Domain.
-This would be accomplished by publishing a DMARC record at that node with the psd tag set to 'n'.
+This would be accomplished by publishing a DMARC Policy Record at that node with the psd tag set to 'n'.
 The reasons that departments might declare their own Organizational Domains include a desire to have different policy settings or reporting URIs than the DMARC Policy Record published for the apex domain.